-- GPU Node with NVIDEA v100 cards and at least 768GB of RAM.
+- GPU Node with NVIDEA v100 cards and at least 512GB of RAM Minimum.

-- Large Memory Nodes with 4TB of RAM.
+- An initial single Large Memory Node with at least 4TB of RAM.

-- and either Dual or Quad socket configurations for a set of Compute Nodes with 384G of RAM.
+- and Dual Socket configurations for Compute Nodes with 256/512G of RAM.

 Final decision will be the configuration of the Job Queues after an analysis of the workloads over the past 12 months.